DESIGN PAD 2000 PROFESSIONAL

 - Samples, graphs, and stores real-time data from controllers

 - Works in Windows 95, 98, 2000, NT, and XP

-Fairmount Automation's Design Pad 2000 Professional object-oriented graphical programming environment allows even novice programmers to produce complex programs in a short amount of time.
-Programming entails “drawing” your desired control scheme using a vast array of operator functions onto a canvas (called a schema -- click on the picture to the left for a detailed view.)
+Fairmount Automation’s Design Pad 2000 Professional object-oriented graphical programming environment allows even novice programmers to produce complex programs in a short amount of time.
+Programming entails “drawing” your desired control scheme using a vast array of operator functions onto a canvas (called a schema — click on the picture for a detailed view.)
 Operators in the schema are then wired together to indicate the signal flows from device inputs to device outputs.
-It's that simple.
+It’s that simple.

 Design Pad incorporates well over 70 operator types for you to choose from when designing a control schema.
 Operators include Controller Blocks, Signal Conditioning Functions, Signal Comparator Blocks, Mathematical Operators, Logic Functions, General Purpose Blocks, Hardware Operators, and Networking Operators.

 When you’re done creating your schema, run the internal compiler to check your graphical program for potential problems via warnings and errors.
 Double-click on the desired compiler output message and Design Pad highlights and centers on the screen exactly what portions of your program are in question.